First, download the patches for this chapter: GameControllers.zip

 The most basic game controller is the keyboard, and basically every computer has one, so its a good place to start learning about how to use game controllers with Pd.
 Pd comes with a set of very simple objects for getting the key press information: [key], [keyup], and [keyname].
 In the example below, you can see the result of pressing and releasing the "Escape" key.

-Let's start with [key] and its partner [keyup]. [key] outputs when the key is pressed down, and [keyup] outputs when the key Both of these have a single outlet which outputs a number based on which key was used, so here "Escape" has a key number of 27.
+Let's start with [key] and its partner [keyup]. [key] outputs when the key is pressed down, and [keyup] outputs when the key is released.
+Both of these have a single outlet which outputs a number based on which key was used, so here "Escape" has a key number of 27.
 This key number is based only on the position of the key, not the letter it types.
 This is useful since there are many keyboard layouts for different languages and countries.

 So we can now attach messages to the [select] boxes to make the space bar (key number 32) control a noise burst, and the Escape key (key number 27) control a 250 Hz sine wave.
 We make [key] send a 1 to make the [noise~] output sound to the [dac~], then [keyup] sends a 0 to turn off the noise.